-Valuation of the derivative option were classified as Fair Value carried through profit or loss.
-MTN Zakhele Futhi obtained notional vendor finance ("NVF") to facilitate the purchase of MTN Group shares.
-MTN Group issued 25 721 165 NVF shares to MTN Zakhele Futhi at a total subscription price of R2 572 on 23 November 2016.
-MTN Group has a call option against MTN Zakhele Futhi in respect of the shares included in the NVF facility.
+The derivative financial instrument is classified as a financial instrument at fair value through profit or loss.
+The company obtained notional vendor finance ("NVF") to facilitate the purchase of the MTN Group Limited ("MTN Group") shares.
+MTN Group issued 25 721 165 NVF shares to the company at a total subscription price of R2 572 on 23 November 2016.
+MTN Group has a call option against the company in respect of the shares included in the NVF facility.

-As at 31 December 2020; financial liabilities carried at fair value through profit or loss represented 53% of total financial liabilities classified as level 3 in the fair value hierarchy as prescribed by IFRS 13 Fair Value Measurement.
-Refer to Note 25 in the Annual Financial Statements for selected disclosures applicable to this matter.
+As of 31 December 2021; financial liabilities carried at fair value through profit or loss represented 8% of total financial liabilities classified as level 3 in the fair value hierarchy as prescribed by IFRS 13 Fair Value Measurement.

 Financial instruments that are classified as level 2 or level 3 in the fair value hierarchy will have some element of estimation uncertainty inherent in their value, and the uncertainty is higher for level 3 financial instruments which, by their nature, are unobservable.
 These portfolios include certain derivative financial instruments.

 In addition, the notional outstanding debt at a given point in time is dependent on the dividends generated by MTN Group during the life of the option.